Today is the first day the NJ Cannabis Regulatory Commission (NJCRC) will accept applications to open an adult-use cannabis dispensary in New Jersey.

 According to an update from the NJCRC, 172 applications were submitted by 4 pm today.

-For months, applicants have been advised by cannabis policy experts to begin assembling the necessary parts of the application that are the most difficult, like finding a good location and access to capital.
+For months, applicants have been advised by cannabis policy experts to assemble the application parts that are the most difficult.
+Finding a good location and access to capital are the biggest issues.

 Adult-use cultivation and manufacturing license applications were first accepted by the NJCRC last December 15th.
 Adult-use applicants who submitted incomplete information have been notified via a rejection letter.
-Those who receive such a letter can complete their application so that it will then to the back of the line of applications that need to be reviewed.
+Those who receive such a letter can complete their application.
+It will then go to the back of the line of applications that need to be reviewed.

-NJCRC Executive Director Jeff Brown said it would likely take longer than 90 days to announce results from the initial batch of applications since the NJCRC is understaffed.
+NJCRC Executive Director Jeff Brown said it would likely take longer than 90 days to announce winners.
+Since the NJCRC is understaffed, it will take time.

 The medical cannabis dispensaries awarded in October and December are still in the paperwork process.
-It is difficult to speculate how long it will take to see New Jersey’s first only adult-use cannabis dispensaries will open.
-If the NJCRC can finish scoring some applications by early July, ideally with perhaps two to three more months leaves September when they could then begin the process of getting set up.
-Those with the most cash and a signed lease for a property that does not need a good deal of renovation could possibly be open by December.
+It is difficult to speculate how long it will take to see New Jersey’s first only adult-use cannabis dispensaries open.
+The NJCRC could finish scoring some applications by early July.
+That leaves two to three more months when they could then begin the process of getting set up.
+Those with cash and a property that doesn’t need a good deal of renovation could open by March.
 But that is an optimistic prediction.